Mentro-Org/Mentro-Community-Blog/README.md

    **Note: A pull request allows your changes to be merged with the original project.**

-   Wait for your changes to be merged.
+   Wait for your changes to get merged.

 Hurray!
 You have successfully made a contribution! :partying_face:🎉